Frequently Ask Questions about

 - Your natural tooth is already “implanted” into your jaw.
 Once the disease is removed, the tooth will be healthy and function like your other teeth.

 - Due to the higher success rate, lower cost, and non-invasive treatment, choosing a root canal over a dental implant is the logical choice.
-If Dr. Aibel determines that your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be referred to your dentist or oral surgeon to discuss the option of an implant or bridge.
+If Drs.
+Aibel or Moshman determines that your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be referred to your dentist or oral surgeon to discuss the option of an implant or bridge.
 Both of these treatments are wonderful options when your tooth cannot be saved.

 I’m worried about x-rays.
 Should I be?